New Zealand National Time Trial Championships

 The New Zealand National Time Trial Championship is a road bicycle race that takes place inside the New Zealand National Cycling Championship, and decides the best cyclist in this type of race.
 The first edition took place in 1995.
 The first race winner of the road race championship was Brian Fowler.
 The record for the most wins in the men's championship is held by Gordon McCauley (3).
 The current men's champion is Regan Gough.
-The women's record is held by Melissa Holt with 5 wins.
+The women's record is held by Melissa Holt and Georgia Williams with 5 wins.